nihirchandila/cafe-frontend/readme.txt

 admin----

-section to select from list of products and show output like bestseelers
+section to select from list of products and show output like bestsellers